-In this paper, we described our SemEval-2018 Task 7 system to classify semantic relations in scientific literature for clean (subtask 1.1) and noisy (subtask 1.2) data.
+In this paper, we described our SemEval-2018 Task 7 system to classify semantic relations in scientific literature for clean (subtask 1.1) and noisy (subtask 1.2) data and its results during the postevaluation phase.
 We constructed features based on relation entities and their context by means of hand-crafted lexical features as well as word embeddings.
 To better adapt to the scientific domain, we trained scientific word embeddings on a large corpus of scientific papers obtained from arXiv.org.
 We used an SVM to classify relations and additionally contrasted these results with those obtained from training a C-LSTM model on the scientific embeddings.
-We were able to obtain a macro-F1 score of 74.89 % on clean data and rank 4th out of 28 and 78.39 % on noisy data, which resulted in a 6th place out of 20.
+Due to improved preprocessing we were able to obtain a macro-F1 score of $75.11\,\%$ on clean data and $81.44\,\%$ on noisy data.
+We finished the challenge as 4th out of 28 (subtask 1.1) and 6th out of 20 (subtask 1.2) though the results from Hettinger et al. (2018) are applied.

 In future work, we will improve the tokenization of the scientific word embeddings and also take noun compounds into account, as they make up a large part of the scientific vocabulary.
 We will also investigate more complex neural network based models, that can leverage additional information, for example relation direction and POS tags.
-Some minor changes we applied to the feature generation during the post-evaluation phase and which further improved our results by more than 2% are published on arXiv.org together with more detailed evaluation (Hettinger et al., 2018).